 Our Master's programme combines the learning of skills and long-term concepts.
 We guide you to learn about your own strengths and interests and to find the optimal role in a team for you.
 We place a strong focus on methodological knowledge as well as soft skills such as the ability to work together and on communication and problem solving skills.

-Within four semesters, well-qualified students can complete both a Master of Science at the University of Göttingen, as well as a Master of Management at Nanjing University.
+In four semesters, you can obtain a Master of Science degree at the University of Göttingen and a Master of Management degree at the University of Nanjing.

 You get to know people best by tackling challenges together with them.
 During our Master's programme, you will not only get to know company executives in lectures, but you will also solve their real life entrepreneurial problems together with them in a practical project, for example.
 Furthermore, you can create a network of high quality contacts that will make it easier for you to start your professional life.